ChatrixOne/docs.chatrix.one/docs/faq.en.md

 * * *

+## Why is the **CAPTCHA** displayed barely visible?

+The more accounts are registered within 24 hours, the fainter the code becomes.
+This is done to limit the number of **SPAM** registrations.
+Please try again later or contact the administrator for assistance.

+* * *

 ## Why do I get an invalid **SSL/TLS** certificate message?

 You are probably using a device with an outdated operating system (**Android** 6 or 7).
 You can manually accept the certificate.